Darren Wharton: Darren Wharton's Renegade

 In September 2023 Wharton announced the formation of a new band, Darren Wharton's Renegade.
 He confirmed that this new band would not impact on the activities of Dare, stating at the time that Dare were already adding live dates for 2024, were engaged in re-recording the Blood from Stone album, as well as writing songs for a new Dare studio album.

-The new band, named after Wharton's second album with Thin Lizzy, was created to celebrate the music of Thin Lizzy and Phil Lynott and live shows will feature songs from the Renegade, Chinatown and Thunder & Lighting albums, plus all the greatest hits of Thin Lizzy.
+The new band, named after Wharton's second album with Thin Lizzy, was created to celebrate the music of Thin Lizzy and Phil Lynott and live shows feature songs from the Renegade, Chinatown and Thunder & Lighting albums, plus all the greatest hits of Thin Lizzy.
 Renegade consists of Darren Wharton on lead vocals, Vinny Burns and Andy Moore on lead guitars, Nigel Clutterbuck on bass guitar, and Greg Morgan on drums.
-Burns and Clutterbuck are also members of Dare.
+Burns, Clutterbuck and Morgan are also members of Dare.

-Renegade will play Hard Rock Hell AOR X at Vauxhall Holiday park, Great Yarmouth on Thursday 3rd March.
-One of the scheduled bands pulled out so Renegade will replace them.
+Renegade played Hard Rock Hell AOR X at Vauxhall Holiday Park, Great Yarmouth on Thursday 3rd March 2024 as one of the scheduled bands pulled out so Renegade replaced them.
+The band then continued to tour through 2025, and by December 2025 had confirmed a number of 2026 dates including an appearance at Steelhouse Live (24-26 July) in support of Twisted Sister, and a 4th January 2026 appearance at the 3Arena in Dublin for The Dedication to Philip Parris Lynott 40th Anniversay.